 Andy & Tracey Bell took over the site in 2015, and Moor Hall opened two years later, following a multi-million pound renovation.
-In partnership with talented chef, friend and business partner, Mark Birchall, Moor Hall is now an award-winning Restaurant with luxury rooms, holding two Michelin stars and 5 AA Rosettes.
-It was also recently crowned 'Restaurant of the Year' at the National Restaurant Awards 2021, for the second time.
+In partnership with talented chef, friend and business partner, Mark Birchall, Moor Hall is now an award-winning Restaurant with luxury rooms, holding two Michelin Stars, a Michelin Green Star and 5 AA Rosettes.
+It was also recently crowned ‘Restaurant of the Year’ at the National Restaurant Awards 2021, for the second time.

-The Barn, Mark Birchall's neighbourhood restaurant, launched not long after the opening of Moor Hall following a conversion project.
-Located within the grounds of Moor Hall, The Barn offers delicious, seasonal menus and holds a Michelin Plate accreditation and 3 AA Rosettes.
+The Barn, Mark Birchall’s neighbourhood restaurant, launched not long after the opening of Moor Hall following a conversion project.
+Located within the grounds of Moor Hall, The Barn offers delicious, seasonal menus and was awarded a Michelin Star in 2022.

 Mark was born in Chorley, Lancashire and trained at Runshaw College.
 He won the Roux Scholarship, the premier competition for chefs in the UK, in 2011.
 He also worked at El Celler de Can Roca, Girona, a 3 Michelin Star Restaurant owned by the Roca Brothers, twice voted the World’s Best Restaurant.
 Mark was previously Executive Chef of 2 Michelin Star L’Enclume in Cumbria.